 Here Grace spins her own yarn about why we should all be nerdy about knits.

-Grace Lant, RECIRCLE Designer
+Grace Lant, award-winning designer

-What sparked your interest in sustainable fashion?
+Q: What sparked your interest in sustainable fashion?

-It was a gradual learning process, understanding the environmental and ethical impacts fashion has, and subsequently researching and learning about what must be done to improve the situation.
+It was a gradual learning process, understanding the environmental and ethical impacts fashion has and subsequently researching and learning about what must be done to improve the situation.
 I also like the challenge of designing within the restrictions of sustainable fashion.
 It dictates the aesthetic, which gives it a unique perspective.